-Governor Kay Ivey has issued her fifteenth supplemental emergency proclamation containing an amended Safer at Home Order that includes a statewide mask requirement.
+Governor Kay Ivey has issued her 18th supplemental emergency proclamation containing an amended Safer at Home Order that includes a statewide mask requirement.
 Individuals will be required to wear a mask or other facial covering when in public and in close contact with other people, as described in the order.
-This amended order extends until August 31, 2020, at 5 p.m.
+This amended order extends until Sunday, November 8, 2020, at 5 p.m.

 Effective April 30, 2020, at 5 p.m., Alabama beaches are open with conditions.